 Effective January 1, 2012, the Humana MAPD contract provided sharing of financial incentives with the RHBT based on favorable medical loss ratios.
 The financial incentive receipts from Humana are recorded as reductions in the MCO payments.
-During fiscal year 2021, the RHBT did not receive financial incentives from Humana to reduce capitation payment costs, which are down \$30 million from the savings recorded in 2020.
+During fiscal year 2022, the RHBT received financial incentives from Humana to reduce capitation payment costs of \$27.7 million.
+The RHBT did not receive financial incentives from Humana to reduce capitation payment costs in 2021.